Finding a Supervisor

 Dr. Jinfei Wang

-and LiDAR remote sensing images and its applications in hazard
+sensing images and its applications in hazard studies; b)

-for man-made and natural feature extraction; c) Polarimetry SAR data
+and natural feature extraction; c) Polarimetry SAR data analysis for

-analysis for land use and land cover mapping and feature extraction;
+land use and land cover mapping and feature extraction; d)

-d) Hyperspectral data analysis for urban and wetland vegetation
+Hyperspectral data analysis for urban and wetland vegetation change

-change detection and applications; Remote sensing applications in
+detection and applications; Remote sensing applications in urban,

 research blends aquatic ecology with landscape analysis to develop